accs-uaa/species-range/README.md

 # Sessile Organism Range

-Python-based ArcGIS toolbox for assessing the ranges of plant species or other sessile organisms.
+Python-based ArcGIS toolbox for assessing the ranges of species (i.e., NOT the home ranges of individuals).

 ## Getting Started